 Wn68 Les Moulins ouest

-5cm KwK L/60 in an Nr1694 ringstand
+5cm KwK L/60 in an Nr1694 Ringstand

-Inside it a 5cm KwK L/60 Pak gun.
+inside a 5cm KwK L/60 Pak gun.
 It was bolted down on a ring of hold fast bolts and could cover 360°.
 How this emplacement got on on D-Day I do not know.
 Its gun would have been very effective against the small landing craft and Sherman tanks coming ashore but would also be vulnerable to incoming fire from even light A/A guns on landing craft as it had only its thin shield to protect it.

 Plan.